 Follow these step-by-step instructions to add Microsoft Adal SSO to any mobile app:

-- Select the Fuse tab.
+Select the Build tab.
 Note: a blue underline will appear showing the step is active

-- Click + Add Profile, and select Microsoft Active Directory Authentication Library (ADAL) from the drop down menu.
+Select Microsoft Active Directory Authentication Library (ADAL) from the drop-down menu.

 Congratulations!
 You now have a mobile app fully integrated with Microsoft ADAL SSO.